Anujkurmi1236/Paragraph-Summarizer/README.md

 The process to the paragraph summarizer is given in there

-The cool stuff is it provide a small window
+A cool stuff as it also provides a small window